digitalocean/container-blueprints/DOKS-supply-chain-security/snyk.md

 ### Investigating and Fixing Container Images Vulnerabilities

-The sample pipeline provided in this guide runs security checks for the **game-2048 container image** and the associated [Dockerfile](https://github.com/v-ctiutiu/kubernetes-sample-apps/blob/master/game-2048-example/Dockerfile) via the **snyk-container-security-check** job.
+The sample pipeline used in this guide runs security checks for the **game-2048 container image** and the associated [Dockerfile](https://github.com/v-ctiutiu/kubernetes-sample-apps/blob/master/game-2048-example/Dockerfile) via the **snyk-container-security-check** job.

 The **snyk-container-security-check** job runs the following steps: